Customize your API Portal

 "linkColor": { "light": "#8C21DF", "dark": "#CAF55C" }

-}Preview your Portal
+}Preview your API Portal

-To preview your updated Portal, ensure your development server is running.
+To preview your updated API Portal, ensure your development server is running.
 If it's not, start it by executing the following command:

 apimatic portal:serve